Sarah269/glowing-dollop/EmergencyRoom/README.md

   - 26% of referred patients are referred to Orthopedica
   - 6% of referred patients are referred to Cardiology

-## Recommendations
+## Action
 -  Collect additional information to uncover what is driving the poor satisfaction scores
     - Expand satisfaction score survey to provide a little more information without discouraging completion
     - Find a way to increase satisfaction survey completion.
 Survey on a mini tablet?
     - What are the staffing numbers?
+    - Are the facilities clean?
+    - Is the staff courteous?